radareorg/radare.org/gsoc/2016/ideas.md

 This feature would greatly help during exploits development, and people would be able to ditch mona.py for radare2 ;)

 ### Assess requirements for midterm/final evaluation
-midterm : ROP gadgets stored in sdb, and gadget classification final evaluation : a working ropchain builder
+midterm: ROP gadgets stored in sdb, and gadget classification final evaluation: a working ropchain builder

 ### Mentors
 - jvoisin